VTM-FAME/NicholasPersa.github.io/_posts/2016-01-10-test-or-study-2-learn.md

 There were no differences between condition recall immediately after the learning phase.
 All learners had equal recall of the items.
 All learners also perceived that they would perfrom equally well during the final week delayed test.

-### Testing items, rather than studying them, played an integral factor in generating long-term knowledge (Karpicke & Roediger, 2008).
+### Testing items, rather than studying them, played an integral factor in preserving long-term knowledge (Karpicke & Roediger, 2008).

 Repeatedly studying items successfully recalled had no performance effect on the final week delayed test.